aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 - Put any money that you'll need in the next 5 years in low-risk, non-volatile investments (eg. bonds, T-bills).
 This usually applies to retirees, but also to folks like entrepreneurs or commission salespeople that have unsteady incomes.
 - Put the rest into broad-based stock index funds.
 Buy-and-hold forever.
+Ignore the volatility of the market.
+The market is a glass of beer, and volatility is the froth on top.
+Focus on the beer.
 - Only invest in real-estate, individual stocks, crypto, precious metals, foreign currencies, collectibles, etc. if you know what you're doing.
 If it's not your full-time job (eg. a venture capitalist or real estate developer), no